 As Credera continues our mission to make an extraordinary impact on our colleagues and the community, we cannot ignore the terrible injustices that many in our black community are experiencing.
 This panel acted as a small step in what will be a long and welcomed journey to better care for and seek justice for our colleagues, neighbors, and friends.

 We explored the topics of race, racism, anti-racism, and allyship through the experiences and perspectives of Nickoria Johnson, Principal at Credera, Craig Coffey, CEO at Way Maker Leadership LLC, and Richard Reid, VP of Business Development at the Freeman Company.
-We documented some of the takeaways from the conversation here:
+Here is the session video and we documented some of the takeaways from the conversation below:

 On why they wanted to join the panel: